dfelinto/blender-manual/manual/interface/controls/nodes/groups.rst

 Default naming for the node group is "NodeGroup", "NodeGroup.001" etc.
 There is a name field in the node group you can click into to change the name of the group.
 Change the name of the node group to something meaningful.

 When appending node groups from one blend-file to another, Blender does not make a distinction between material node groups or composite node groups.
 So it is recommended to use some naming convention that will allow you to distinguish between the two types.

 .. tip:: What **not** to include in node groups:

-   Remember that the essential idea is that a group should be an reusable, self-contained software component.
+   Remember that the essential idea is that a group should be a reusable, self-contained software component.
 Material node groups should **not** include:

    Input nodes